A BRIEF HISTORY OF GOOLE

 Goole was but a small village until the construction of the 'Dutch River' in the early 1600's so called because the man who built it was Dutchman Cornelius Vermuyden.
 The formal name today is the river Don.
 It was around its confluence with the river Ouse that the town of Goole began to grow.

-The original development grew up on the eastern side of the wooden bridge which crossed the Dutch river and was known as 'Goole Bridge'.
+The original development grew up on the eastern side of a wooden bridge which crossed the Dutch river and was known as 'Goole Bridge'.

-This area is now known locally as Old Goole and the bridge is now known as the Dutch River bridge, rebuilt in iron in the 1890's.
+This area is now known locally as Old Goole and the bridge is now known as the Dutch River bridge, rebuilt in iron in the 1890's, and then again in the early 2000's in steel.
 New Goole or Goole as it is now known was to rise on the other side of the river with the construction of the port by the 'Aire and Calder Navigation Company' in the 1820's.
 This was the start of the rapid development of the port.

 Many different cargos were imported and exported through the port but one of the most important was coal.
 Mined from the once vast coalfields in Yorkshire, the coal was transported to Goole through the canal network on small linked barges called 'Tom Puddings'.
 A coal hoist was then used to offload the coal by lifting the whole 'Tom Pudding and emptying it into the hold of a waiting ship.
 Today the main cargos passing through the port are wood and imported cars.
 The port handles much container traffic both import and export.

 The first building in Goole is reputed to be the Lowther Hotel built in 1824 on Aire Street and which still stands today.
 Originally called the Banks Arms Hotel, named after Sir Edward Banks a contractor for the Aire and Calder Navigation company.
 Another public house on Aire street, The Macintosh, took its name after Hugh Macintosh, also an engineer of the time.